-At the end of the day, we know just how heartwrenching it can be knowing that your dog is in any amount of pain.
+At the end of the day, we know just how heart wrenching it can be knowing that your dog is in any amount of pain.
 We wish more than anything that there was a magical pill that could stop your dog's natural aging process and keep them young and lively forever.
-Sadly, as your playful pup gets older, their joints do too.
-While a life of pain is no life to live, we encourage our readers to think twice before choosing a conventional medication such as Previcox.
-When there are all-natural, equally effective, and incredibly safe options available, wouldn't you want to at least give them a try?
+Sadly, as your playful pup gets older, your pup’s joints do too.
+While a life of pain is no life to live, we encourage our readers to think twice before starting with a conventional medication such as Previcox.
+When there are many all-natural, effective, and incredibly safe options available, wouldn't you want to at least give them a try first?

 Fabiana is a caring pet owner who also works as the Lead Editor of CertaPet.
 She enjoys helping other pet parents get all the furry-friend-related-info they need, as well as spending time with her precious pooch.